ismanf/golang-design-patterns/README.md

 ### Memento
 Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.

+### Interpretor
+Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.

+### Command
+Encapsulate a request as an object, thereby letting you parametrize clients with different requests, and support undoable operations.

 ## Concurrency patterns
 Pattenrs for concurrent work and parallel execution in Go.